Zeekb/umascanner/README.md

 ---

-## Step 3: Get Information from Your Screenshots
+## Step 3: Process Your Screenshots

-1. Now it's time to get the information from your screenshots.
-In the same **Command Prompt** window, type this command and press Enter:
+1. Run the main processing script from your **Terminal** or **Command Prompt**.
+Make sure you are in the project's root folder.

     ```bash
-    python image_processor.py
+    python src/image_processor.py
     ```

-2. A new window will open.
-In this window, you will need to draw boxes around the 'spark' areas on your screenshots for each character.
+2. The script will first automatically group any loose images in `data/input_images` into character folders.
+3. Next, a new window will open for **Spark Area Confirmation**.
+The program automatically detects the "spark" areas on your screenshots.
+Your task is to review these automatically drawn boxes for each character and adjust them if they are incorrect.
-    *   Look at the example image at `assets/SparkAreaExample.PNG` to see how to do this.
+    *   Use the example image at `assets/SparkAreaExample.PNG` as a reference for how the boxes should look.
     *   <img src="assets/SparkAreaExample.PNG" alt="SparkAreaExample.PNG" width="800"/>
-3. After you have drawn spark boxes for all your characters, the program will read the information (stats, skills, and sparks) from your screenshots.
+4. After you confirm the spark areas for all characters, the script will process all the information.
+5. If the script finds conflicting data for a character that has been processed before (e.g., you are re-processing updated screenshots), a **Conflict Resolution** window may appear.
+This allows you to choose which data to keep.
-4. The screenshots you have finished will be moved to the `data/processed_images` folder.
-The information from the screenshots will be saved in the `data` folder.
+6. Once finished, the processed character folders will be moved from `data/input_images` to `data/processed_images`.
+The extracted data is saved in `data/all_runners.csv`.

 ---

-## Step 4: See Your Results
+## Step 4: View Your Results

-1. To see all the information you have collected, type this command in the same **Command Prompt** window and press Enter:
+1. To view the collected data, run the analyzer application from your **Terminal** or **Command Prompt**:

     ```bash
-    python uma_analyzer_themed.py
+    python src/uma_analyzer_themed.py
     ```

-2. This will open a new window where you can see all the information from your screenshots in a table.
-You can sort and filter the table to find the information you want.
+2. This opens a graphical interface where you can see all your runners' data in a sortable and filterable table.

+3. You can double-click on any runner in the "Stats Summary" tab to see a detailed view of their stats, skills, and aptitudes.

 ---

-You're done!
-All your stats are now collected and ready to use.